 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's process to develop (1) the methodology and estimate of expected recoveries, including controls over the inputs and significant assumptions, and (2) the performance monitoring of the expected recoveries and incorporation of qualitative factors into the estimate of expected recoveries.
 We evaluated the Company's process to develop the estimates by testing certain sources of data, factors, and assumptions that the Company used, and considered the relevance and reliability of such data, factors and assumptions.
 In addition, we involved credit risk professionals with specialized industry knowledge and experience who assisted in evaluating the methodology for compliance with U.S. generally accepted accounting principles and assessing the Company's estimates of expected recoveries, including the inputs and significant assumptions, for a selection of pools of finance receivables by comparing to historical trends.
-We also assessed the sufficiency of the audit evidence obtained related to the Company's estimate.
+We also assessed the sufficiency of the audit evidence obtained related to the Company's expected recoveries by evaluating the cumulative results of the audit procedures and potential bias in the accounting estimate.